CiaranMoran27/Testing/README.md

 <br/>

 - **First While loop** is designed to validate the user input in the block of code between  *try* and *except* where:
-    - Tries to convert the input string to an integer, if this fails a *ValueError* is raised and the program asks the  user to *"Enter an integer: "* and jumps back to the start of the while loop.
+    - Tries to convert the input string to an integer, if this fails a *ValueError* is raised and the program asks the <br/> user to *"Enter an integer: "* and jumps back to the start of the while loop.
-    - Assuming that point 1 above has executed sucessfully (i.e the user input can be cast as an integer) the program checks if the integer is negative, in which case  the program asks user to *"Enter a Enter a positive number: "* and jumps  back to the start of the while loop.
+    - Assuming that point 1 above has executed sucessfully (i.e the user input can be cast as an integer) the program <br/>checks if the integer is negative, in which case  the program asks user to *"Enter a Enter a positive number: "* and jumps <br/> back to the start of the while loop.
 <br/>

  - **Second While loop** performs sucessive calculations on user input and resulting values until the resulting value = 1.
-     - Checks if the remainder of the user input divided by 2 = 0 (i.e is it even), in which case the program re-defines the *numberInt* variable as itself divide by 2 and appends it to *numberList*.
+     - Checks if the remainder of the user input divided by 2 = 0 (i.e is it even), in which case the program re-defines <br/>the *numberInt* variable as itself divide by 2 and appends it to *numberList*.
-     - Checks if the remainder of the user input divided by 2 != 0 (i.e is it odd), in which case the program re-defines the *numberInt* variable as (itself divided by 3) + 1 and appends it to *numberList*.
+     - Checks if the remainder of the user input divided by 2 != 0 (i.e is it odd), in which case the program re-defines <br/>the *numberInt* variable as (itself divided by 3) + 1 and appends it to *numberList*.
-         - The while loop runs re-uses the newly defined *numberInt* variable until the value = 1, then the list is printed.
+         - The while loop runs re-uses the newly defined *numberInt* variable until the value = 1, then the list is <br/>printed.
 <br/>

 ### References:

-1. Cunningham, P, 2014, Check if input is positive integer, viewed 19 Feb 2021, *<https://stackoverflow.com/questions/26198131/check-if-input-is-positive-integer>*.
+1. Cunningham, P, 2014, Check if input is positive integer, viewed 19 Feb 2021, <br/>*<https://stackoverflow.com/questions/26198131/check-if-input-is-positive-integer>*.
 2. Real Python, 2021, 8.3 Handling exceptions, viewed 19 Feb 2021,*<https://docs.python.org/3/tutorial/errors.html>*.
-3. Programiz, 2021, What is the use of break and continue in Python?, viewed 19 Feb 2021,*<https://www.programiz.com/python-programming/break-continue>*.
+3. Programiz, 2021, What is the use of break and continue in Python?, viewed 19 Feb 2021,<br/>*<https://www.programiz.com/python-programming/break-continue>*.